 We couldn't be happier about this fermented resurgence — especially since there's something for everyone.
-After all, sourdough, beer, and yogurt are all fermented foods as well.
+After all, sourdough, beer, and yogurt are all fermented foods!
 Start working your way through this list for a super-healthy microbiome.

 Kefir is like a tangy drinkable yogurt, and all you need to make your own version at home is whole milk and kefir grains, which are easily found online.
 The best part is that as long as they stay healthy, you can use kefir grains over and over again pretty much indefinitely.

 With all the delicious kombucha flavors out there, it's sometimes easy to forget that it's actually made from sweetened tea.
 As soon as you're ready to try making your own, follow this step-by-step tutorial.

 No, these pickles don't have milk in them.
 Instead the lacto refers to lactic acid.
 If you've mostly made vinegar-based pickles, consider this your next lesson in home pickling.
 It takes a bit longer than making quick pickles, but the results are definitely worth it.